avaragado/riw/doc/tutorial.md

 Default message strings within message descriptors typically have three purposes:

 - As **fallbacks**, for use if `react-intl` can't find a string with the correct message descriptor id from the currently defined id/string mappings plugged into `IntlProvider`.
 - As strings in the **default locale** (AKA base locale, master locale, source locale).
-If your developers or UX engineers use `en-gb` for these strings, consciously or unconsciously, your default locale is `en-gb`.
+If your developers or UX engineers use `en-GB` for these strings, consciously or unconsciously, your default locale is `en-GB`.
 - As the **translation source**, together with any associated descriptions, supplied to a translation service.

 With `react-intl`, to translate a component you need to: